® 1969-1981 Honda SOHC Four

 Notes

 A common misconception exists concerning motor vehicle paint.
-It is widely held that the color codes found on the ID tags of countless car bodies since the 1930s can be taken to any auto paint jobber and that he can from that number mix a perfectly matching batch of paint.
+It is widely held that the color codes found on the ID tags of countless car bodies can be taken to any auto paint jobber and that he can from that number mix a perfectly matching batch of paint.
 Unfortunately, it isn't usually that simple.
 In the first place, the paint which manufacturers spray on their vehicles is not available for retail sale.
 During manufacture, agents from Dupont and PPG come to the factory and take samples of finished bodies to analyze at their facilities.
 They then formulate replacement paint based on those samples.
 But this paint doesn't always match what the factory sprayed on the vehicle, for a number of reasons.
 As already emphasized, it isn't the same paint, for one thing.
 For another, manufacturers have more than one assembly plant in most cases, and samples are usually taken from just one run at one plant.
 Furthermore, all painted finishes begin degrading, color-wise (and candies such as Honda's 70s finishes the fastest), and this means that the samples taken by the paint jobbers vary considerably from the paint on our vehicles within just a few months.
 Add to this variables in application technique, humidity and material reduction (how and how much the paint is thinned), and the result is that color matching for repair and restorative purposes is more art than science.

 Back to Lubritech Paint Schedule